bluelibs/runner/README.md

 });
 ```

 However, other resources might need to modify this dynamically as extensions.
-This is where hooks become valuable.
+This is where events become valuable.

 ```ts
 import { resource, run, event } from "@bluelibs/runner";